-- 1. Identifying priority areas for development to enable reliable forward planning for infrastructure development and delivery; - Ensuring that the nature, timing and sequencing of new development are coordinated with the development, funding, implementation and operation of transport and other infrastructure in order to: - a. optimise the efficient and affordable provision of both the development and the infrastructure;
+- 1. Identifying priority areas for development to enable reliable forward planning for infrastructure development and delivery; - 2.
+Ensuring that the nature, timing and sequencing of new development are co-ordinated with the development, funding, implementation and operation of transport and other infrastructure in order to: - a. optimise the efficient and affordable provision of both the development and the infrastructure; - b. maintain or enhance the operational effectiveness, viability and safety of existing and planned infrastructure; - c. protect investment in existing and planned infrastructure; and - d. ensure new development does not occur until provision for appropriate infrastructure is in place; - Providing that the efficient and effective functioning of infrastructure, including transport corridors, is maintained, and the ability to maintain and upgrade that infrastructure is retained;